 Number of SSB

+For source results where SSB is not transmitted in SCell, performance impact(s) due to lack of AGC and cell measurement results before SCell access and activation is not provided.

+For source results where SSB is not transmitted in neighbour cell, mobility performance impact(s) due to SSB-less operation in neighbour cell(s) is not provided.

 In most results for SSB and/or SIB saved from one carrier of two carriers, the UPT is not negatively impacted while one result shows slightly increased UPT.
 One source shows that the SCell activation delay can also be reduced to 6ms from the baseline.

 No negative impact observed on UE power consumption for the above schemes.